microsoft/vscode-spell-check/README.md

 # Functionality

-Load up a Markdown file and get highlights and hovers for existing issues.
+Load up a Markdown file and get look highlights and hovers for existing issues.
 Checking will occur as you type in the document.

 ![Underscores and hovers](/images/SpellDemo1.gif)